- SQLCol and SQLGetCol functions: different types of browse

 Remark: From version 19, HFSQL is the new name of HyperFileSQL.

 Current line in the query

-SQLCol must not be called if the query returned no result: the test of the SQL.Out variable must be run when you are positioned in the query result and before you call SQLCol.
+SQLCol should not be called if the query did not return a result: the SQL.Out variable must be tested once the position has been set in the query result, before calling SQLCol.

 // Retrieve the value of the 1st column for the 1st record

 QueryText = "SELECT CUSTNAME, ADDR1, ADDR2, CITY, ZIP FROM INV"

 Value = SQLCol("QRY1", 1)

 The SQL functions are used to insert tabulations into the file items.
 The management of tabulations depends on the access mode used.